 One of the causes of scope creep is an incomplete or faulty scope of work.
 Carefully plan the scope of work to include every single thing that will be required to bring the project to completion.
 Anything that takes time, or costs money needs to be included.
 Investigation of the IT environment is vital, too.
 Understand exactly what is being changed, and ensure that all the required components, software, and tools are the correct versions for the plan.
 Ensure that they will all work together as planned.

 Anticipate the Unexpected

 Build into the project plan the mechanism for dealing with things that could not be anticipated.
 This includes a change management strategy.
-Changes that are necessary to bring the project to fruition will need to be addressed, hopefully without affecting budget or schedule.
-Requested changes that are not necessary to the project need to be designated “out of scope” and not be allowed to derail the project.
+Changes that are necessary to bring the project to fruition will need to be addressed, hopefully without affecting the budget or schedule.
+Requested changes that are not necessary to the project need to be designated out of scope and not be allowed to derail the project.

 Have Regular Milestones to Check Progress

 The worst time to have to deal with scope creep is at the end of the project.
-A proper project plan will have specific milestones, and expectations with regards to schedule and budget.
+A proper project plan will have specific milestones and expectations with regard to schedule and budget.
 This way, if the budget or the schedule is threatened, it can be detected at the milestone level and possibly mitigated before the whole project is affected.